Talmage-Hilton/Stat-386-Blog/_posts/2026-04-01-conference-bingo.md

 ### Doing It in Python

 The same logic translates cleanly to Python using `matplotlib`.
-The setup is a bit more explicit, but the core idea — sample from a pool, lay out a grid, fit text into cells — is identical.
+The setup is a bit more explicit, but the core idea is identical: sample from a pool, lay out a grid, fit text into cells, etc.

 {%- highlight python -%}
 import argparse